PsyTeachR/mcs-conv/docs/16-regression.md

 * Now that you've got the data into a tidy format, use `summarise()` and `group_by()` to calculate mean anxiety scores (`mean_anxiety`) for each student (`ID`).
 Store the resulting table in a variable named `stars_means`.

-**Please note that in the video walkthrough, Emily calculates the mean, min, max, and sd for anxiety scores.
-Emily is an idiot.
-Just ignore her, you only need the mean.**